 - - be available in editions with mirrored or unmirrored images to best match the view in your eyepiece

 - - contain a field description for each object, with bearing and distance to stars and objects in the vicinity

-- - sort objects not purely in R.A. (right ascension) but in an order that minimizes the distance between them
+- - sort objects not purely in R.A. (right ascension) but in an order that minimizes the distance between them, using "blocks of declination"

 - - include matching tourfiles for Meade Autostar, Celestron NexRemote and EQMOD controlled telescopes and matching

-Please browse through the pages on this website explaining all elements of the CSOG concept.
+The pages on this website explain all elements of the CSOG concept.
 Don't forget to download free samples.
-Click on a PayPal button or shopping cart to select your CSOG editions.

 Please do not hesitate to e-mail should any questions arise and feel free to join the Yahoo group to discuss CSOG.
 News and CSOG information will be posted on Twitter, Facebook and Google+, be sure to follow.